The Tall Blond Man with One Black Shoe: Reception

+On Rotten Tomatoes, the film holds an approval rating of 67% based on 4 positive and 2 negative critic reviews.

+The film grossed $4.3 million in West Germany.

 Awards

 The film won the Silver Bear award at the 23rd Berlin International Film Festival in 1973.
 It was nominated for Best Foreign Language Film by the U.S. National Board of Review.